 Stockton has banned cannabis dispensaries as well as cultivation for commercial and personal use.
 A handful of dispensaries had been operating in defiance of the law until very recently.
 The Record reported that, “The city filed lawsuits in August 2015 against Collective 1950 and an east Stockton dispensary, Elevate Wellness, arguing both were operating in violation of an ordinance adopted by the City Council in 2013.”

 There you have it, California cannabis laws by county.
-Keep in mind, we maintain an ongoing research process to keep this post up to date and in such a way that most accurately reflects California cannabis laws by county.
+Keep in mind, we maintain an ongoing research process to keep this post up-to-date so it most accurately reflects the state’s current marijuana laws.